Requirements for travel companions, guide dogs & other assistance dogs

 - if the passenger needs assistance in feeding or using the toilet

 Guide dogs and other assistance dogs

-It is also possible to transport a therapy or Emotional Support Animal (ESA) free of charge in the cabin.
-You will require confirmation from your doctor that you require an assistance dog.
+Only on itineraries to/from the US, including connecting flights, it is also possible to transport a therapy or Emotional Support Animal free of charge in the cabin.
 Please note that the dog's suitability for transport in the aircraft cabin may be checked.

-An emotional support or psychiatric service dog must be accompanied by documentation from a licensed mental health professional stating the following:
+An emotional support or psychiatric service dog must be accompanied by documentation from a licensed mental health professional (or medical doctor) stating the following:

 - The passenger has an emotional/mental health-related disability and having the dog on the aircraft is necessary.

 - The individual providing the assessment is a licensed mental health professional and the passenger is under the care of the individual providing the documentation.

 - The documentation may not be more than one year old.
 The document must include the date, the type of mental health professional license and the state or other jurisdiction in which it was issued.

 Please note that for the safe and undisrupted operation of a flight it is mandatory that your dog is trained to behave properly in public settings.
 In order to be allowed to travel with you in the cabin it is therefore mandatory that your dog is obedient and behaves properly (i.e. no barking, growling, jumping at people or other animals, and/or relieving itself in the gate area or cabin, or doing so in a way that will not create a health or sanitation issue on the flight).
 On long-haul flights a written confirmation is required that the animal will not need to relief itself in-flight or can do so in a hygienic manner on command so that other passengers are not disturbed in any way.

 If your animal misbehaves you can be asked to put its muzzle on for the transport or it can be confined to the belly (if a kennel is available) or carriage can be denied.